 You can change the name of any X, Y or Data Expression, by double-clicking on their name, or by using the contextual menu available by right-click.
 This will then be the default name on the plots, on the axis or near to the scale if you have not given a title to your Expression (in the title/comment).

-You can change the unit as it appears above the Expression box.
+You can change the unit as it appears in the Expression tree area.

 BRAT is able to understand all SI units and their sub-units as defined in the International System, i.e. case sensitive (e.g. “ms” means milliseconds, whereas “Ms” would mean megaseconds).
 There are also “count” for data without dimension, and “dB” (see section 4.3.3.4.1, Units).
 If you let “count” (which is the default) as unit, the resulting data will be in the basic SI unit (e.g. in metres, even if the field you used was defined in mm).
 Note that you have to validate your change of unit by typing “enter” or clicking on the box below.